Fibroid Treatment in Omaha, NE

 - Endometrial Ablation – Doctors remove the lining of the uterus to control heavy bleeding caused by fibroids.

-To find out whether or not uterine fibroids may be the cause of your abnormal symptoms, or to discuss multiple types of fibroid treatment that may be right for you, please contact Mid-City OBGYN today to schedule a consultation with one of our top-rated physicians!
+The board-certified gynecologist at Mid-City OBGYN are dedicated to providing comprehensive fibroid treatment for patients in Omaha, NE.
+To find out whether or not uterine fibroids may be the cause of your abnormal symptoms, or to discuss multiple types of fibroid treatment that may be right for you, please contact our women’s health clinic in Omaha, NE today at (402) 397-6600 to schedule a consultation with one of our top-rated physicians!